Your Carbon Footprint:

 How do we solve it?

-Background: The UN Intergovernmental Panel on Climate Change (IPCC) has declared that we need to be at net zero carbon emissions by 2050 to keep global warming below 1.5°C 1.
+Background: The UN Intergovernmental Panel on Climate Change Report (IPCC Report) has declared that we need to be at net zero carbon emissions by 2050 to keep global warming below 1.5°C 1.
 Emissions are measured in tons of CO2.
 The average US citizen generates 16.4 tons of CO2 emissions per year.
-Therefore, over the next 28 years we each need to reduce that to zero.
+Therefore, over the next 28 years we each need to reduce that to net zero.
 Here are some practical, achievable ideas on how to get started doing just that.

 PHASE ONE: SIMPLE THINGS THAT YOU CAN DO RIGHT AWAY THAT HAVE REAL IMPACT.